 Categories: Technology

-Deep Learning vs. Machine Learning: What Business Leaders Need to Know
+Deep Learning vs. Machine Learning: What Business Leaders Need To Know

 Artificial intelligence isn’t the future — it is the present.
 Already, businesses are deploying AI tools in a variety of ways: improving marketing and sales, guiding research and development, streamlining IT, automating HR, and more.
-The more business leaders can learn about AI – Deep Learning and Machine Learning and how to leverage it, the better.
+The more business leaders can learn about AI – Deep Learning vs. Machine Learning and how to leverage it, the better.

 Yet, plenty of business leaders remain a bit baffled by the jargon of AI — particularly when it comes to machine learning.
 Machine learning is a branch of artificial intelligence tech wherein machines are given algorithms that allow them to learn from data and improve their processes.
 While some use machine learning and artificial intelligence interchangeably, the truth is that the former is a specific field within the latter.